lindemann-co/einstein-cv-template/README.md

 ## Last words
 The template was made colorful and "visual" on purpose.
 If you are looking for less exotic designs, [Alta CV templates](https://www.overleaf.com/latex/templates?q=alta+cv) may be good options.

-Whatever your choice, I wish a successful job search!
+Whatever your choice, I wish you a successful job search!

 ML